PopuriAO29/spyroedit/README.md

 # SpyroEdit
-SpyroEdit is a specialised emulator plugin for modifying the Spyro the Dragon games on the PlayStation 1.
+SpyroEdit is a specialized emulator plugin for modifying the Spyro the Dragon games on the PlayStation 1.
 It's compatible with Windows emulators such as ePSXe and PCSX.

 # Features
-* Edit level textures and colours!
+* Edit level textures and colors!
 * Replace level skies with skies from different levels!
 (Spyro 2 and 3 cross-compatible!)
 * Give Spyro cool and unruly powers, such as the Headbashpocalypse!
 * Edit object properties in-game!